pardel/HUD/README.md

 ## How to install

- 1. Download the zip archive of this project or add it as a git submodule.
+I. Download the zip archive of this project or add it as a git submodule.
 In Terminal, navigate to your project folder and type:

 ```
 git submodule add git@github.com:Hello24/HUD.git Modules/HUD
 ```

- 2. Add the framework to your project by dragging HUD.xcodeproj into your project:
+II.
+Add the framework to your project by dragging HUD.xcodeproj into your project:

 ![Install](https://raw.githubusercontent.com/Hello24/HUD/master/Docs/HUD_install1.png)

- 3. Amend your target build phases to link to the HUD framework.
+III.
+Amend your target build phases to link to the HUD framework.

 ![Install](https://raw.githubusercontent.com/Hello24/HUD/master/Docs/HUD_install2.png)

- 4. Import the module where required:
+IV.
+Import the module where required:

 ```
 import HUD